AU

 • A European food manufacturer as Respondent in a CRCICA arbitration in Cairo against a North African licensee under a technology license agreement.

-• Two subsidiaries of a North American mining and metals company in four LCIA arbitrations in London against a European trading firm.
-The dispute related to the performance of contracts for the sale and purchase of metal concentrates.
+• Two subsidiaries of a North American mining and metals company in seven concurrent LCIA arbitrations in London against a European trading firm.
+The disputes related to the performance of contracts for the sale and purchase of metal concentrates.
 English law applied.
+Associated s.
+68 challenge proceedings and coordination of foreign bankruptcy proceedings.

-• Advising UK petrochemicals companies in connection with a potential investment treaty claim against a central Asian state.
+• Advising UK petrochemicals companies in connection with a potential investment treaty claim against a central Asian state, concerning the treatment of oil production assets and related businesses.

 • A North African consulting company as Claimant in an ICC arbitration against North American oil services companies, in a dispute relating to oil drilling contracts.